philippks/osmnames-sphinxsearch/README.md

 wikipedia
 ```

-The source data should be **sorted by the column `importance`**.
+The source data should be **sorted by the column `importance`**, and include a header row.
 For the description of these columns, see [data format in geometalab/OSMNames repository](https://github.com/geometalab/OSMNames#data-format-of-tsv-export-of-osmnames).

+If no data is specified then a 100k OSMNames sample is automatically downloaded from from [geometalab/OSMNames](https://github.com/OSMNames/OSMNames/releases/tag/v1.1)

 # Usage of docker image

-This docker image consists from internaly connected and setup OSMNames Websearch (REST API), SphinxSearch and nginx.
+This docker image consists of our OSMNames Websearch (REST API), SphinxSearch and nginx.

-Whole service can be run from command-line with one command:
+The whole service can be run from command-line with one command:

-Run with demo data (sample of 100k lines from [geometalab/OSMNames](https://github.com/OSMNames/OSMNames/releases/tag/v1.1)) only

 ```
 docker run -d --name klokantech-osmnames-sphinxsearch -p 80:80 klokantech/osmnames-sphinxsearch